-4.11 Teaching of Safeguarding
+4.12 Teaching of Safeguarding

-We will include the teaching of safeguarding across the curriculum, including online safety, through PSHE opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
-In particular, this will include online safety, anti-bullying work, transition support; prevention of radicalisation etc.;
+We will include the teaching of safeguarding across the curriculum, and through Relationships Education/Relationships and Sex Education.
+PSHE opportunities will equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
+In particular this will include online safety (referencing the DfE publication 'Teaching online safety in school' 2019); what constitutes a healthy relationship both online and offline; anti-bullying work; transition support; prevention of radicalisation etc;

-4.12 Looked After Children and Previously Looked After Children
+4.13 Looked After Children and Previously Looked After Children